-Casa Italia will devote its fall film series to the works of acclaimed Italian film director Vanna Paoli.
+Casa Italia devotde its fall film series to the works of acclaimed Italian film director Vanna Paoli.
 A co-writer of the Oscar-winning “Cinema Paradiso,” Paoli went on to direct nine films of her own.
 (See profile below.)

-Now living in the northern suburbs of Chicago, she will be on hand to offer insights into the creation of all four of the films in the series.
+Now living in the northern suburbs of Chicago, was on hand to offer insights into the creation of all four of the films in the series.

-The films in the series are as follows:
+A profile appears below.
+The films in the series were as follows.